Chapter 07 – The rainbow train: high-speed, high-death

 Altera glanced at the train’s display and sighed.
-It seemed she tried again to kill time with small talk.
-But Altera’s inability to hold a conversation had cut these attempts short.
+It seemed she had tried to kill time with small talk again.

 “I met her when I was deployed as her bodyguard.
-It was part of the Valkyrie program, and even then, just an escort to a nearby city.
+It was part of the Valkyrie program, and even then, just as an escort to a nearby city.
 I don’t know why, but afterwards, she wanted to exchange numbers.
 Even though I was just a cadet.
 From then on, she insisted on me being her guardian for unimportant events.
 We usually talk about politics, science, or philosophy.
 I didn’t notice any difference from her public appearance.
 In my eyes, only the word goddess could fit her.
-Imagine my shock after that letter or that you two were so close.
+Imagine my shock after that letter.
 I wonder, did I ever see her true self?”

 “Yeah.”
 Ragna snickered.
 “I saw your face.
-Was quite a cute eyesight.”
+It was cute.”

 “Would you stop that?
 I’m serious.”

 “Aura isn’t different”.
 Ragna crossed her legs.
-“The princess is a goddess, and her public persona is hundred percent real.
-It’s just that there is more to her.
-Like most gods, she has her flaws.
-It’s good to admire her.
-She is worth to be admired, but if you truly want to become her friend, you have to stop that.
-Admiring someone and understanding them, that’s two different things.
+“Her personality is real.
+But there’s more to her.
+She also has flaws like everyone.
+You can admire her, but if you want to be her friend, you have to stop that.
+Admiring someone and understanding them, that’s two totally different things.
 And if you don’t know someone, you can’t be their friend.”